Corni33/CarND_P5_VehicleDetection/README.md

 When searching for vehicles in a video stream the additional tracking of vehicle locations over time allows for filtering of false positives.

 The filtering technique I applied was calculating the current heat map by averaging the last 10 heat maps (code cell ... ), so that some wrong classifications during a few frames won't influence the final result, i.e. the final heat map, too much.

+Here's a [link to the resulting video](./output.mp4) that shows the whole detection pipeline in action.

+## Discussion

+Classifier gets irritated by traffic signs that appear in roughly the same constellation as the back of a car

+Bounding Boxes not very tight

+Can not run in real time